PythonNut/flx-isearch/README.md

 This was heavily inspired by [emacsmirror/**flex-isearch**](https://github.com/emacsmirror/flex-isearch), a cool idea that lacks the intelligent sorting flx provides.
+Some code has been stolen from that package, especially the code that defines a major mode, as I've never made a major mode before.